Struggling to open a checking account in Kentucky due to a negative ChexSystems listing?

 Wilson and Muir Bank and Trust

-Wilson and Muir Bank and Trust uses credit reports to screen new applications instead of ChexSystems.
-As long as the credit report doesn’t have too many negative entries on it, the application may be approved.
+Wilson and Muir Bank and Trust screens new applications with a credit report instead of ChexSystems.
+As long as the report shows minimal negative entries, applicants may be approved.

 Non-ChexSystems Banks by State